Tropical Storm Pabuk (2019)

-Tropical Storm Pabuk, also referred to as Cyclonic Storm Pabuk, was a weak storm that struck the Malay Peninsula in early January 2019.
+Tropical Storm Pabuk, (Note: The name Pabuk (Lao: ປາບຶກ, [paː˩ bɯk̚˧˥]) was contributed by Laos and refers to the Mekong giant catfish (Pangasianodon gigas) in Lao.) also referred to as Cyclonic Storm Pabuk, was a weak storm that struck the Malay Peninsula in early January 2019.
 It was also the earliest-forming storm in both the Northwestern Pacific Ocean and North Indian Ocean basins on record.
 Forming on the last day of 2018, Pabuk persisted into 2019, spanning two calendar years, and crossed into the North Indian Ocean basin several days later.
 The first tropical cyclone and named storm of the 2019 Pacific typhoon and North Indian Ocean cyclone seasons, Pabuk originated as a tropical disturbance in the South China Sea on December 28, 2018, which organized into a tropical depression on December 31.
 A day later, on January 1, 2019, the system intensified into a tropical storm and was named Pabuk.
 Pabuk made landfall in Thailand on January 4, emerging into the Bay of Bengal in the North Indian Ocean basin shortly afterward.
 Pabuk weakened after it entered the North Indian Ocean, eventually degenerating into a remnant low on January 7, before dissipating on the next day.

 Pabuk killed a total of 10 people, and the storm caused an estimated total of US$95 million in damage.
 In Thailand, eight people were killed and the economic losses were estimated at $93.8 million.
 Pabuk also caused one death each in Vietnam and Malaysia.